Email: [email protected]

 The program was a huge success and today the multi city program is one of our most popular options.
 Especially students who want to come to China for a longer period often on a gap year before or after university choose to study in two or three different LTL schools during their Chinese program.

-Our first Chinese language student in Taiwan started a four week full time Mandarin course in Taipei.
+Our first Chinese language student in Taiwan was Andy.
+He started a four week full time Mandarin course in Taipei.
 Show More »

 Andy was from the USA and of Taiwanese decent.
 He often visited Taipei for business trips and grew up speaking some Mandarin at home.